Outdoor workshop combines a staff naturalist’s insight with technical tips from a professional photographer.

 • Ability to operate your camera in manual mode

-This program is held completely outdoors, partially at night.
+This program is held completely outdoors.
 Please dress for the weather and wear sturdy shoes for hiking.
 If inclement weather occurs, participants can call the programming hotline at 847‑968‑3113 one hour prior to the class for an update and or reschedule information.